The Big Scene

 EA predicts you’ll buy 18 copies of the new Madden

 Good news, tons of people still buy new Maddens despite the fact that they are basically the same game.
 The proportion of internet whining I mentioned is directly proportional to how many times Maddens sales quadruple the new Double Fine game.
-My estimate is 32. → Read the rest
+My estimate is 32. → Ask not what this post can do for you - ask what you can do for this post.

 Circuit City’s newest scam